HudsonNZ/HudsonNZ/README.md

-- 👋 Hi, I’m Hudson Apolinario  @HudsonNZ, I'm a Brazilian guy currently living in New Zealand.
+- 👋 Hi, I’m Hudson Apolinario  @HudsonNZ; I'm a Brazilian guy currently living in New Zealand.
-- 👀 I'm interested in learning to code seeking for changing my career.
+- 👀 I'm interested in learning to code, seeking to change my career.
 - 🌱  I’m currently learning Java at Alura Cursos Online
-- 💞️ I’m looking to collaborate on small projects to exercise my acquired knowledge so far.
+- 💞️ I want to collaborate on small projects to exercise my acquired knowledge so far.
 - 📫 You can find me at my email: hudson.apolinario@gmail.com and  Twitter https://twitter.com/hubs_apolinario

 <!---